 N.I.: Nye drew a parallel between science and the investigation of a crime.
 Is this perspective correct?
 And if so, up until what point?

 A.R.: I believe the parallel is not bad, but there are a series of nuances.
 It somehow matches what the apostle Paul says in 1 Thessalonians 5:21: “but test them all; hold on to what is good.”
 This shows the Bible and scientific thinking are not that different.
 We all seek the truth (reality).

 N.I.: Nye suggested that evolutionists create a model based on observation and the presumption that there is no supernatural cause of things.
 Creationists, he suggests, cannot propose a scientific model which would work based on observation and offer predictions.
 How do you comment?

 A.R.: Nye was wrong here.
 Creationists test their different models the same way evolutionists do.
 Creationist models can offer predictions, just as evolutionist models do.
 However, creationist models can be far more complicated because they are open to a far larger scope of possible causes, not limiting themselves to simple materialistic ones.

-The discussion I had with dr. Ariel Roth was far more complex than I was able to render in the space allocated for this interview.
-For instance, I asked dr. Roth to list the errors the two participants to the debate made.
-And the answer was a very serious and comprising one, which may, alone, fill the necessary space for another article.
-We invite you to proceed with your reading there and to deepen the research of a subject with such significant implications for the understanding of the origin and purpose of our existence.
+The discussion I had with Dr Roth was far more complex than I was able to render in the space allocated for this interview.
+For instance, I asked Dr Roth to list the errors the two participants in the debate made.
+His answer was very extensive and could form a separate article.
+We invite you to continue to study and research this subject which has such significant implications for the understanding of the origin and purpose of our existence.